mzabani/codd/docs/DATABASE-EQUALITY.md

 SELECT 'abc' < 'abd' COLLATE "chr-x-icu";
 ```

-The collation might exist in the development database but might not in the production server, which can make checksums match but queries fail in one server and work in another.
+The collation might exist in the development database but might not in the production server, which can make checksums match but queries fail in one server and work in another, since the `pg_catalog` namespace is not checksummed.

 One could think including `pg_catalog` in the list of namespaces to be checksummed would fix this, but even if development databases contain a subset of production's collations, _codd_ only does equality checks at the moment.